MattPereira/Buildfolio/README.md

 ## Features

-All content on the page is controlled by the `packages/nextjs/buildfolio.config.js` file
+All content on the page is controlled by the `packages/nextjs/buildfolio.config.ts` file

 ### Landing

 - `ensName` is used to fetch ens records that are used for content of the `Landing` component
+  - You must set ens records for social links, avatar, and "title" for full display (see `nextjs/hooks/buildfolio/useFetchEnsRecords.ts)
+- `resumeUrl` used for link in the header component

 ### About